codacy/chart/docs/infrastructure/eks-quickstart.md

     -   **backend**: Optional S3 bucket for storing the Terraform state and a DynamoDB table for state locking
     -   **main**: Amazon EKS cluster, including the setup of all network and node infrastructure to go from zero to a fully functional cluster
     -   **setup**: Additional setup to be performed before installing Codacy on your vanilla Amazon EKS cluster

+    In order to deploy (and eventually destroy) this infrastructure you need to have administration privileges on AWS.
+The minimum privileges required are listed in the [policy file provided with this documentation](https://raw.githubusercontent.com/codacy/chart/master/docs/infrastructure/EKS/aws-terraform-minimum-admin-policy.json).

 ## 2. Set up the Terraform state storage backend